SAP-samples/teched2023-AD267/exercises/rap/exercises/ex2/README.md

 - created an ABAP package,
 - created a database table,
 - created a transactional UI service,
-- published a local service point, and started the _Fiori elements App Preview_ in ADT.
+- published a local service point, and started the _Fiori elements App Preview_ in ADT,

-You can continue with the next exercise - **[Exercise 3: Adapt the data model](../ex3/README.md)**.
+you can continue with the next exercise - **[Exercise 3: Adapt the data model](../ex3/README.md)**.

 ---